torosent/YInsights/README.md

 # YInsights

-Alpha version of Personalized Hacker News accoriding to the user selected topics.
+Alpha version of personalized Hacker News according to the user selected topics.